spiral/docs/cookbook/annotated-routes.md

 }
 ```

-Run CLI command to check list of available routes:
+Run CLI command to a checklist of available routes:

 ```bash
 $ php app.php route:list